 Please note that DEP now charges for Backflow Prevention Plans and Exemptions (see the NYC Water Board FY2011 Rate Adoption Notice for the revised billing policies).
 All fees must be attached to the corresponding application and submitted at the same time.
 Please also note that several of our forms have changed; please read the forms and associated instructions carefully.

-Backflow devices prevent contaminated water or chemicals from flowing back into the drinking water supply if there is a sudden or unexpected change in water pressure.
-If a property requires a backflow prevention device, they must be installed on all water service lines to the property.
-Appropriate backflow prevention devices can be identified by a Professional Engineer, Registered Architect or Licensed Master Plumber.
+Backflow assemblies prevent contaminated water or chemicals from flowing back into the drinking water supply if there is a sudden or unexpected change in water pressure.
+If a property requires a backflow prevention assembly, they must be installed on all water service lines to the property.
+Appropriate backflow prevention assemblies can be identified by a Professional Engineer, Registered Architect or Licensed Master Plumber.

 Information on DEP’s Backflow Prevention Outreach Program